mrmeku/rules_typescript/tools/taze/README.rst

 .. code::

-  bazel run //:gazelle
+  bazel run //:taze

 This will generate new BUILD.bazel files for your project.
 You can run the same command in the future to update existing BUILD.bazel files to include new source files or options.

-Running Gazelle separately
+Running Taze separately
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have a Go SDK installed, you can install Gazelle in your ``GOPATH`` with
+If you have a Go SDK installed, you can install Taze in your ``GOPATH`` with
 the command below:

 .. code::

-  go get -u github.com/bazelbuild/rules_go/go/tools/gazelle/gazelle
+  go get -u github.com/bazelbuild/rules_typescript/tools/taze/taze

-Make sure to re-run this command to upgrade Gazelle whenever you upgrade
+Make sure to re-run this command to upgrade Taze whenever you upgrade
 rules_go in your repository.

 To generate BUILD.bazel files in a new project, run the command below, replacing